autobrr/autobrr/test/mockindexer/README.md

 ## Getting started

  * Put a torrent file in `./files`, name it `1.torrent`.
- * Run the SelfIndexer with `go run main.go`.
+ * Run the MockIndexer with `go run main.go`.

 For autobrr, uncomment the `customDefinitions` line in `config.toml` to load the extra indexer definitions.
 Then start autobrr as usual.

- * Add an instance of the SelfIndexer in autobrr UI.
+ * Add an instance of the MockIndexer in autobrr UI.
 Pick any nickname, _don't set any auth_.
- * Set up an action - for example the watchdir action which will make autobrr actually download the announced torrent file from the SelfIndexer.
+ * Set up an action - for example the watchdir action which will make autobrr actually download the announced torrent file from the MockIndexer.

 Posting announces.